galenguyer/okd4/README.md

 ### installation
 download the latest amd64 dvd iso from [the website](https://www.pfsense.org/download/).

 make sure to set the guest os type to other (pfsense is bsd-based).
+1 cores and 2gb of ram is fine.

 make sure to give it two network interfaces - one on your public network and one on the internal vnet.